 A few use cases will be selected for OQI support (technical and financial) to move to advanced phases and develop a proof of concept (POC).
-In the context of OQI, a POC is a demonstration that quantum computing can solve a problem, of a size compatible with the state-of-the-art quantum computer, and representative of a real-world SDG problem.
+In the context of OQI, a POC is a demonstration that quantum computing can solve a problem, either on current quantum hardware devices, within the Noisy Intermediate-Scale Quantum (NISQ) era, or in terms of future Fault-Tolerant Quantum Computing (FTQC) hardware.
+This problem must also be representative of a real-world SDG problem and its quantum solution must aim to provide some sort of advantage over its classical counterparts, at least when being deployed on FTQC.

-Going through the process of the POC, the use case team will rigorously assess the complexity and computational challenges and analyze the potential (feasibility) of a quantum computing solution, with the identification of the quantum approach (quantum or quantum-inspired), the resources needed, the benchmarking strategy against state-of-the-art classical approach, the timeline for an implementation on quantum devices, which could lead resources permitting - to testing on quantum devices.
+Going through the process of the POC, the use case team will rigorously assess the complexity and computational challenges and analyze the potential (feasibility) of a quantum computing solution, with the identification of the quantum approach (quantum or quantum-inspired), the resources needed, the benchmarking strategy against state-of-the-art classical approach, the timeline for an implementation on quantum devices, which could lead - resources permitting - to testing on quantum devices.